Lost Children of the Alleghenies

 The Lost Children of the Alleghenies were two missing brothers from the Appalachia region of the United States.
-George and Joseph Cox, then aged seven and five respectively, disappeared from their home in Pavia, Pennsylvania, on April 24, 1856.
-Their dead bodies were found several days later in the surrounding woods and they were buried in the Mount Union cemetery in nearby Lovely.
+George and Joseph Cox, then aged seven and five respectively, disappeared from their Spruce Hollow home in Lovely,Pennsylvania, on April 24, 1856.
+Their dead bodies were found several days later in a hollow near a stream above Pavia, Pennsylvania.
+The children were buried in the Mount Union cemetery near their home Lovely.

-There is a small memorial to them in the Spruce Hollow forest in Blue Knob State Park, Pennsylvania.
+Hundreds of volunteers gathered at the Spruce Hollow in Lovely to search for the missing children.
+A witch was involved.
+A dowser claimed he could locate them.
+Ultimately a man’s vivid repeating dream directed them to the location of the lost boys.
+This event is a true piece of American History.
+There is a small memorial to them nestled in the woods on Monument Rd- Blue Knob State Park, Pennsylvania.

 Background

 George, 7, and Joseph, 5, were the sons of Samuel and Susannah Cox.
 The Cox family lived in a cabin built by Samuel for his wife and children.
 At this time old-growth logging had not yet begun in this area of Pennsylvania and the area was still heavily forested.

 Disappearance

 During the morning of April 24, 1856, Samuel Cox heard his dog barking in the forest and thought that it must have trapped a squirrel in a tree.
 Samuel retrieved his rifle and headed into the woods.
 It is thought that while Samuel was gone, the boys must have strayed from home to follow their father.
 Susannah thought that Samuel had taken the boys with him.
 It was only when Samuel returned without them that they realized their children were gone.
 They called for the boys, but received no replies.
 Samuel went for help from his nearest neighbors and by that evening more than one hundred men were searching for the children.
 Fires were lit in the forest in the hope that the boys would see one and approach.
 Nearly a thousand people showed up to search the next day.
 A nearby stream, Bobs Creek, was surging with spring snow melt and it was thought that there was no way the boys could have crossed to the other side without drowning.
 A search of the creek was performed, but the boys were not found.

 On April 26, suspicion fell on Samuel and Susannah Cox.
 It was thought that they might have murdered their children in the hope of gathering donations from a sympathetic population.
 The Cox cabin and garden were searched but no bodies were located.
 The searchers went so far as to bring in a dowser and a witch from Somerset County.
 The dowser found nothing and the witch, despite claiming to know the children's location, led a search team through the woods for hours without turning up anything.